SaadBenn/SaadBenn/README.md

 <p><img src=https://komarev.com/ghpvc/?username=saadbenn alt=Saad/></p>

 # About Me
 👋 My name is Saad, and I work as a Software Engineer.
 I like building things and teams.
 I am largely interested in distributed systems and devops.
-Aside from my day job as a SWE, I also work as a freelancer and have contributed to products for several startups, mostly in the NodeJS, GraphQL and TypeScript ecosystems.
+Aside from my day job as a SWE, I also work as a freelancer and have contributed to products for several startups, mostly in the NodeJS, GraphQL, TypeScript and Golang ecosystems.
 I also love teaching and have over 2 years of experience as a Teaching Assistant for CS courses.
 I believe solving problems > design > coding > languages & frameworks.

-I try to spend most of my time with my family but when I am not with them, you will find me boxing or hooping or meeting new people and sharing perspectives.  🥊 🏀
+I try to spend most of my time with my family but when I am not with them, you will find me boxing or hooping.  🥊 🏀

 # Goals for 2021
 + Delve more into the convoluted concepts of Backend developement and Site Reliability Engineering (SRE).